Jordan Thompson (tennis): 2023: Second grass final, first top 5 win

-2024-25: ATP singles title & out of top 100, US Open doubles champion
+2024-25: Los Cabos singles and US Open doubles titles

 At his home tournament in 2024 Brisbane International having got a walkover from fourth seed Ugo Humbert, to get to the quarterfinals, he reached his first hardcourt semifinal, defeating former world No. 1 Rafael Nadal in a 3 and 1/2 hours match, saving three match points.

 He reached again the quarterfinals at the 2024 Dallas Open but lost to third seed Ben Shelton.
 At the same tournament he won his third doubles title with Max Purcell.

 The following week, he reached another quarterfinal at the 2024 Delray Beach Open but lost to another American fourth seed Tommy Paul and moved into top 40 in the singles rankings on 19 February 2024.
 He became the Australian No. 2 behind Alex de Minaur.

-He reached back-to-back-to-back quarterfinals in three weeks, this time at the 2024 Los Cabos Open defeating wildcard Ernesto Escobedo and his cousin, qualifier Emilio Nava.
+Thompson reached back-to-back-to-back quarterfinals in three weeks, this time at the 2024 Los Cabos Open defeating wildcard Ernesto Escobedo and his cousin, qualifier Emilio Nava.
 Next, he saved three match points in a comeback win over Alex Michelsen to reach his second hardcourt semifinal.
 He reached his third ATP final winning his semifinal match against top seed Alexander Zverev on the seventh match point in 3 hours and 40 minutes, the longest match in the history of the tournament.
 It was his fourth Top 10 win and his second against Zverev since October 2023 in Tokyo.
 He won his first singles title defeating third seed Casper Ruud in straight sets.
 At the same tournament he also won the title in the doubles event with Max Purcell after having to play two doubles matches in the same day, in addition to his singles final match.

 In April, as defending champions, the pair Thompson and Purcell won their fourth title as a team at the 2024 U.S. Men's Clay Court Championships.